zjc19891106/JSONSerializableWrapper/README.md

     MyEnum getEnumValue() const { return enumValue; }
 };

-class Address : public nlohmann::JSONSerializable<Address> {//If you want to use rapidjson, you can use rapid::JSONSerializable<Address>
+class Address : public nlohmann::JSONSerializable<Address> {//If you want to use rapidjson, you can use rapidjson::JSONSerializable<Address>
 public:
     std::string street;
     std::string city;